Kerwin Mathews

-Kerwin Mathews (January 8, 1926 – July 5, 2007) was an American actor best known for playing the titular heroes in The 7th Voyage of Sinbad (1958), The Three Worlds of Gulliver (1960) and Jack the Giant Killer (1962).
+Kerwin Mathews (January 8, 1926 – July 5, 2007) was an American actor best known for playing the titular heroes in The 7th Voyage of Sinbad (1958), The Three Worlds of Gulliver (1960), and Jack the Giant Killer (1962).

 Early life

 Mathews was born on January 8, 1926, in Seattle, Washington, and was two years old when he moved with his divorced mother to Janesville, Wisconsin, where he attended Janesville High School, graduating in 1943.
 Mathews said that "a kind high school teacher put me in a play, and that changed my life."

 After serving in the United States Army Air Forces during World War II as a pilot and swimming instructor, he attended and performed at nearby Milton College for two years before transferring to Beloit College on drama and music scholarships.
-He remained at Beloit three years after graduation teaching speech and dramatic arts and appeared in regional theatre.
+He remained at Beloit three years after graduation, teaching speech and dramatic arts, and appeared in regional theater.
 He also taught high school English in Lake Geneva, Wisconsin.